seedcommons/madeline/documentation/accounting/MANUAL_TESTING.md

 ### Accounting

 1. Connect to QuickBooks
   1. In Madeline click `Manage > Settings` in the main menu.
   1. Click the `Connect to QuickBooks` button.
 (A popup shows.)
   1. Sign into your Intuit Developer account.
   1. Click the `Authorize` button to share data between QuickBooks and Madeline.
   1. A message should appear from Madeline that you can now close the window.
-    4. Close the window.
+  1. Close the window.
 Refresh the main browser.
 The QuickBooks settings page should show `QuickBooks Status` as `Connected`.
-    5. Click 'Full Sync' (Flash message: QB data synchronized)
+  1. Click `Full Sync`.
+Once completed, a message will flash indicating that QuickBooks data has been synchronized.

+1. Connect QuickBooks Accounts
+  1. TODO: These instructions below are incomplete.
+Sometimes the account names listed below do not exist.
+Also, some explanation about what these accounts are would be helpful.
+Do accounts need to be created inside the QuickBooks Online interface first?
+  1. Now we need to add accounts.
+  1. See the `QuickBooks Accounts` section lower on the Madeline page.
-    6. Change three account values:
+  1. Change three account values:
     1. Principal Account: Loans Receivable
-        2. Interest Receivable Account: Interest Receivable
+    1. Interest Receivable Account: Interest Receivable
-        3. Interest Income Account: Interest Income
+    1. Interest Income Account: Interest Income
-    7. Click 'Save' (Flash message: successfully updated)
+  1. Click `Save`.
+(Flash message: successfully updated)

 4. Loan Transactions
     1. Click 'Loans' from nav menu and choose a loan with no transactions from the table.